 Entertainment Weekly got first dibs on a photo of his George and Laura Bush (Josh Brolin [No Country for Old Men] and Elizabeth Banks [40 Year Old Virgin].)
 The movie is a dramatic reenactment of key moments of Bush’s presidency, but with all the George Bush impersonations over the years on SNL, Comedy Central, etc., I find it hard that anyone will take this as a serious movie.more..

-Two weeks ago, when Barack Obama was on flames for his pastor’s statements, and some, almost equating being black to being anti-American.
-I wondered what Condoleezza Rice, flying around the world as our Secretary of State, how does that black American feel about race in America?
+Two weeks ago, when Barack Obama was on flames for Rev. Jeremiah Wright’s statements, with some saying African-Americans are anti-American, I wondered what Condoleezza Rice, flying around the world as our Secretary of State, felt.
+How does that prominent black American feel about race in America?

-Yesterday, a Washington Times reporter asked Condoleezza Rice about the upcoming 40th anniversary of Martin Luther King Jr’s death and how she thinks race relations have developed since then. ~ “Rice hits U.S. ‘birth defect’more..
+Yesterday, a Washington Times reporter asked Condoleezza Rice about the upcoming 40th anniversary of Martin Luther King Jr’s death and how race relations have changed since then - “Rice hits U.S. ‘birth defect’more..